 The new addition: the IP-DUO Plus60

-This new pressure cooker is an updated version of the IP-DUO60.
+Just like the Instant Pot Duo Nova or the Instant Pot Viva, this new pressure cooker is an updated version of the IP-DUO60.
 It keeps all of the features discussed in the previous section, and has some added features and operational improvements.

 The IP-DUO Plus60 is advertised as a 9-in-1 multi functional device that can take the place of nine other small kitchen appliances: pressure cooker, slow cooker, rice cooker, yogurt maker, sauté, steamer, egg cooker, sterilizer and warmer.

 It also has one additional preset, cake, bringing the presets to a total of 15.